Counseling Services Staff

 Counselor, Counseling Services

-Ms. Subryan earned a Bachelor of Arts Degree from Washington Bible College and a Master of Arts in Mental Health Counseling from Bowie State University.
-She is currently a doctoral student in the Counselor Education and Supervision Program at Argosy University, Washington, D.C.
+Dr. Subryan earned a Bachelor of Arts Degree from Washington Bible College and a Master of Arts in Mental Health Counseling from Bowie State University.
+She completed a doctoral degree in Counselor Education and Supervision Program at Argosy University, Washington, D.C.
 She has trained in a number of counseling settings, to include University Counseling and Pastoral Care.

-Ms. Subryan is a recipient of several awards, including the Association for Multicultural Counseling and Development Emerging Leader Award 2007.
+Dr. Subryan is a recipient of several awards, including the Association for Multicultural Counseling and Development Emerging Leader Award 2007.
 She is active in a number of professional organizations.
-She also is an adjunct faculty member in the Department of Psychology and the Department of Teaching, Learning, and Professional Development.
+She has also worked as an adjunct faculty member in the Department of Psychology and the Department of Teaching, Learning, and Professional Development.